saltyhotdog/BattletechBrokenWorlds/README.md

 ### 603 [Planned] Named enemy mechs

 Have a few special variants of much more meta mechs that can be increasingly dangerous.
 Ideally their parts will just count towards the chassis they're based on.
 Most likely no new hardpoints will be added to these.

+### 603 [Planned] Add weight to gyro's and cockpit mods

+Add a little more downside to taking cockpit mods and gyros.
+Probably not more than .5-2 tons.

 ## VII.
 Expand ship crew options